iFryno/Various-PowerShell-Scripts/README.md

 > ```

 > [!NOTE]
-> All scripts are reversible; any change can be undone.
+> All scripts include a revert option.